 GeneCards Summary for GFI1B Gene

-GFI1B (Growth Factor Independent 1B Transcription Repressor) is a Protein Coding gene.
-Diseases associated with GFI1B include bleeding disorder, platelet-type, 17 and gray platelet syndrome.
-Among its related pathways are Lymphocyte Signaling.
+GFI1B (Growth Factor Independent 1B Transcriptional Repressor) is a Protein Coding gene.
+Diseases associated with GFI1B include Bleeding Disorder, Platelet-Type, 17 and Storage Pool Platelet Disease.
+Among its related pathways are NF-kappaB Signaling.
 GO annotations related to this gene include RNA polymerase II transcription factor binding.
 An important paralog of this gene is GFI1.

 UniProtKB/Swiss-Prot for GFI1B Gene